-Other Service Fees: Other service fees constitutes less than 10% of total revenue of the Group.
-We mainly derived other service fees from lending services, online wealth management services, payment technology services and investor education services.
+Other Service Fees: We mainly derived other service fees from lending services and investor education services.
 Revenue from lending services represents interest income from loan origination services, and is recognized monthly in accordance with our contractual terms and recorded as part of other service fees in the consolidated statement of operations.
 We do not charge prepayment penalties from our customers.
 We also provide investor education services, offering various types of training programs to high net worth individuals and their families.
 Such programs normally last several days.
 The service fees charged to the attendees are not refundable.
 The revenues are recognized at point of time when the service is completed.